-To adjust your image when it is wider on the top or bottom, do the following:
+To adjust your image when it is wider on one side, do the following:

-Press one of the two triangular buttons on the projector's control panel, as shown below.
+■ Look at the shapes of the icons on the projector's four keystone buttons.
+Press the button whose icon is the opposite of the shape of your screen image.
 Continue pressing the button until you are satisfied with the shape of the image.